Shadow53/student-queue-mysql-plugin/README.md

 // This adds an entry to the "config" table and creates a table called "testQueue" to act as the actual queue. config.addNewQueue({
   name: "testQueue",
-  // This is the sha256sum provided by the "login" script in student-queue
+  // This password will be hashed before being stored
-  passwordHash: login.hashPassword("password"),
+  password: "password",
   description: "A testing queue for demonstration", // Optional
   // tableName: "testing" // Also optional.
 Defaults to the value of "name" });